Servo97/d3il/README.md

 This project encompasses the D3IL Benchmark, comprising 7 robot learning tasks: Avoiding, Pushing, Aligning, Sorting, Stacking, Inserting, and Arranging.
-All these environments are implemented using Mujoco and Gym.
+All these environments are implemented using Mujoco and Gymnasium.
 The [D3IL](environments/d3il) directory includes the robot controller along with the environment implementations, while the [Agents](agents) directory provides 11 imitation learning methods encompassing both state-based and image-based policies.